 Hello World

 This page shows you how to develop your own small extension library and load it from Godot.
 The tutorial is heavily inspired by Creating your first script from the official Godot documentation.
-It is recommended to follow that alongside this tutorial, in case you're interested how certain GDScript concepts map to Rust.
+We recommended to follow that alongside this tutorial, in case you're interested how certain GDScript concepts map to Rust.

 Table of contents